adityapandey23/rss-aggregator/README.md

 - First, we'll marshal the data, if it fails we'll write status code 500 to the client otherwise, we'll first add a header to make the client side browser know that we are sending some JSON data, then we'll write the successful code as well as the data
 - Added a handler_readiness function, which is just to check whether the server is health is good or not
 - Then in the main file, we made a new router using chi (we made this because we want to have sub routes, well technically we don't but just for versioning and stuff), then we just mounted this new router (v1Router) to the original base route that we created
+- Then we made an error response helper function, which will help us to know the error, (we used struct tag to mention the error for JSON), then we used the pervious function as well, then we finally made a new handler function and used it on the v1 router that we made previously